-With operations around the world, we are a global company and recognize that our individual differences strengthen us collectively, which is why we are committed to cultivating a diverse and inclusive workforce and promoting a business culture that is representative of the unique values, opinions, cultures and needs of our employees, clients, communities and suppliers.
+With operations around the world, we recognize that our individual differences strengthen us collectively, which is why we are committed to cultivating a diverse and inclusive workforce and promoting a business culture that is representative of the unique values, opinions, cultures and needs of our employees, clients, communities and suppliers.

 From progressive family leave policies to robust performance management and career development programs, our culture is rooted in our values and aimed at accelerating our vision to create a global network of trust - for clients, colleagues, partners, and communities.
-In 2020, Dun & Bradstreet received a 100% score on the Human Rights Campaign Corporate Equality Index for the fourth consecutive year, was recognized as a Best Place to Work for LGBTQ Equality, and was endorsed by Disability:IN as a Best Place to Work for Disability Inclusion.
-Dun & Bradstreet continues to be recognized for our progressive workplace practices and continues to be named amongst the best workplaces in multiple regions:
+In 2021, Dun & Bradstreet received the following awards and recognition: